marianoguerra/little-riak-core-book/_sources/starting.txt

-instance runs one instance of your application and you have many operating system instances, but to test the clustering features of riak_core we will build 3 releases of our application using offsets for ports and changing the application name to avoid collitions.
+instance runs one instance of your application and you have many operating system instances, but to test the clustering features of riak_core we will build 3 releases of our application using offsets for ports and changing the application name to avoid collisions.

 config/vm.args
-    A file used to pass options to the erlang VM when starting our application.
+    A file used to pass options to the Erlang VM when starting our application.

 The following files are like vars_dev*.config but for vm.args::